 “If VIP members enable anonymous downloads our remote servers will initiate all peer and tracker communications and download the data on behalf of the VIP member, so the member’s actual IP address isn’t shared with any of the peers or trackers,” BitComet’s spokesperson told TorrentFreak

 “Our VIP servers are state of the art commercial servers on some of the worlds fastest connections.
 There are no imposed speed limits, the only account restrictions are on a flat-rate basis,” TorrentFreak was told.

 The catch, and yes there’s always one with anonymous downloading, is that the service comes at a cost.
 Aside from the free trial, BitComet offers plans with 10GB and 100GB limits for $4.99 and $19.99 respectively.
-Depending on one’s download behavior this could be a good deal, but heavy downloaders who are only interested in anonymity (and not acceleration) may be better off with an unlimited BitTorrent proxy or a VPN account.
+Depending on one’s download behavior this could be a good deal, but heavy downloaders who are only interested in anonymity (and not acceleration) may be better off with an unlimited VPN.

 Starting today, anonymous downloads are supported by the latest Beta versions of BitComet.
 Thus far there’s plenty of interest for the VIP service.
 In fact, huge demand for the VIP free-trial accounts initially crippled BitComet’s servers which forced the developers to temporarily limit the offer to long-time BitComet users.
 We assume that the demand will only increase with the added anonymity feature.

 If no significant issues arise in the coming weeks, anonymous downloads will be added to the upcoming 1.28 release of BitComet.